awsdocs/amazon-ses-developer-guide/doc-source/monitor-sending-activity-api.md

-# Monitoring Your Usage Statistics Using the Amazon SES API<a name="monitor-sending-activity-api"></a>
+# Monitoring your usage statistics using the Amazon SES API<a name="monitor-sending-activity-api"></a>

 The Amazon SES API provides the `GetSendStatistics` operation, which returns information about your service usage\.
 We recommend that you check your sending statistics regularly, so that you can make adjustments if needed\.